Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/strapi.md

 sidebarDepth: 2
 ---

-# Entando Strapi
+# Villanova Strapi
 ## Overview

-Entando 7 offers a Strapi packaged business capability (PBC) to provide the flexibility and customization of a leading open source and headless CMS.
+Villanova 0.9 offers a Strapi packaged business capability (PBC) to provide the flexibility and customization of a leading open source and headless CMS.
 Users are able to create and organize application content through the seamless integration of Strapi into the App Builder experience.

-The Strapi PBC is available on the [Entando Cloud Hub](https://entando.com/composable-platform/packaged-business-capabilities/).
+The Strapi PBC is available on the [Villanova Cloud Hub](https://entando.com/composable-platform/packaged-business-capabilities/).
 This tutorial uses notable quotes as a content example to cover:

 1. [Prerequisites](#prerequisites)
 2. [Installation](#installation)